Flat image handoff

 Keep the editable source map so revisions do not require rebuilding the scene from a flattened image.

-Open the editor, make a focused encounter-scale map, save the source, then export once to see whether the workflow fits.
+Open the editor, make one focused encounter-scale map, save it, then export once to see whether the workflow fits your table.

 Pick columns, rows, and grid scale from the encounter footprint before decorating.